matrism/Tango_katalon/Documents/Prepare the environment.md

 14. Run `npm update` - adding dependencies
 15. Run `webdriver-manager update` - installing selenium standalone server and chromedriver
 16. Run `webdriver-manager start` - starting selenium standalone server

+We recommend to use Jetbrains Webstorm or Oracle Netbeans IDE, but you are free to use any IDE that you like, even RubyMine.